← All Articles

 Content Creation and Editorial Workflow

 The most requested speaking topic focuses on AI's impact on content creation workflows.
-Publishers want to understand how Associated Press generates 3,000 automated earnings reports quarterly while maintaining editorial standards, or how The Washington Post's Heliograf system produces local election coverage.
+Publishers want to understand how Associated Press has used automation for corporate earnings reports for nearly a decade, or how The Washington Post's Heliograf system was used to produce local election coverage at scale.

 Effective speakers address practical challenges: How do you maintain voice consistency when AI assists with article drafts?
 What editorial guidelines prevent AI-generated content from undermining brand credibility?
 How do you train AI tools on your publication's style guide?

-Case studies should include specific metrics.
-For instance, Forbes' AI content tool Bertie helps reporters identify trending topics and has increased article production by 30% while maintaining quality standards.
-Your speaker should explain the implementation process, training requirements, and quality control measures that made this possible.
+Case studies should include specific, verifiable examples.
+Forbes' AI content tool Bertie, for instance, helps reporters identify trending topics and suggests relevant data sources.
+Your speaker should explain implementation processes, training requirements, and quality control measures that make these systems work in practice.

 Revenue Models and Audience Development

 Speakers who can break down these economics provide immediate value.
-They should explain how The New Yorker's AI recommendation engine affects subscriber retention rates (23% improvement in year-one retention), or how local newspapers can implement similar systems on smaller budgets using tools like Piano Analytics or Viafoura.
+They should explain how recommendation engines affect subscriber retention, or how smaller publications can implement similar approaches using accessible tools like Piano Analytics or Viafoura.

 Related: Measuring roi from an ai keynote